 What do I need to keep?

 You should keep all records related to your rental activities, including the rent and repair documents.
-Repair documents include: subcontractor bills, work order requests, and receipts from capital improvement supply purchases.
+Repair documents include subcontractor bills, work order requests, and receipts from capital improvement supply purchases.

 Some business expenses can be deductible but you need proof of purchase to legitimize the expense.
-Keep receipts, bills, and canceled
+Keep receipts, bills, and canceled checks in a large envelope or Ziploc.
+Organize the receipts by month if possible so you can easily find records with record keeping.

 Why should I keep records?

-In the event that the IRS decides to audit your business and you don’t have the records, you might not receive the deductible for applicable
+If the IRS decides to audit your business and you don’t have the records, you might not receive the deductible for applicable

 expenses!

-Also these records help you file tax returns easily.
+Also, these records help you file tax returns easily.
 If entered into QuickBooks in a timely fashion, you can view the financial statements without heavy calculations.

-A little bit of record keeping a day keeps the IRS away!
+A little bit of record-keeping a day keeps the IRS away!